adaltas/node-nikita/docs/content/usages/conditions.md

 ## `unless`

-Condition the execution of an action to a user defined condition interpreted as `false`.
+Condition the execution of an action to a user-defined condition interpreted as `false`.
 It is a negation of the `if` property.

 When the `unless` value is: